jasminesmn/ABPEPserver/README.md

 The user can find relevent background, method and dataset information in the 'Home' page.
 A broad explanation of the methods used is given for a possibly better understanding of the proteomic analysis.
 Dataset information of cancer types used in this analysis may be useful to easily find the number of tumour and tumor-adjacent normal tissues samples in their respective mass spectrometry experiment.

 ### Analyze page
-Next, the 'Analyze' page allows the user to visualize analysis result with multiple plots for all cancer types used in this analysis.
+Next, the 'Analyze' page allows the user to visualize analysis results with multiple plots for all cancer types used in this analysis.
 Available plots are discussed below.

 #### Barplots
 Barplots depicting cumulative number of W-Substitutants detected in tumour and adjacent normal tissue samples.
 User can choose whether to only plot cumulative number of W-Substitutants detected in all samples, tumour samples, or adjacent normal tissue samples.